A stunning photograph of the raging power of a stormy sea. But while the power of a stormy sea is immense, so is the strength of the tide.

-We found a way around this problem.
 Next was how to make tidal electricity viable.
 No subsidies.
-We did it.
-Profitable at £50 per MWh.

-The coast of the United Kingdom has a very large tidal range, almost unique in the world.
-It could be used to produce a lot of electricity.
+This tidal range could be used to produce a lot of electricity.
 The tide is completely predictable.
 It also represents an assured, 100% secure energy source.
+And we can generate power near the point where it is needed, reducing transport costs.

-Incredibly, it actually isn't used at all.
+Incredibly, tidal power actually isn't used at all.

 So we decided to look into this, because it should be.